imagej/imagej.github.io/pages/BigStitcher_SpecialLoaders.md

     zero-valued volume at the end of the stack.

-![Step 3: Modifying calibration and rotation axis.](BigStitcher_CZI_Import3.png
+![Step 3: Modifying calibration and rotation axis.](/images/pages/BigStitcher_CZI_Import3.png
-"Step 3: Modifying calibration and rotation axis.")
+"Step 3: Modifying calibration and rotation axis.")"

 If you chose to modify the calibration or the rotation axis, a third dialog will be displayed in which you can manually set the following